TY-Zhang0429/NexGenTech/README.md

 ---

 ## 📜 License
-- This project is for learning and demonstration purposes.
-Add an appropriate license (MIT / Apache 2.0) as needed.
+- This project is for learning and demonstration purposes.Will add an appropriate license (MIT / Apache 2.0) as needed.